ismailuddin/parallelize/README.md

 - Python 3.X

 ### Installation
+To install `parallelize`, you can either install from the source code or using `pip`.

-To install `parallelize`, first clone the repository.
+To install from source code, first clone the repository.
 Then, run `python setup.py install` in the root directory.

 ### Documentation
 To build the documentation, run `make html` inside the `docs/` folder.
 The documention will be found in the `docs/build/html` directory.
 Alternatively, view documentation [here](https://parallelize.readthedocs.io).